redpesk-core/afb-app-manager/docs/installer-protocol.md

 When **dnf** is called, it resolves dependencies and install all the packages required.
 This leads to installing possibly more than one package.
-The daemon **afmpkg-installer** handles it with the concept of transaction.
+The daemon **afmpkg-installerd** handles it with the concept of transaction.

 So installation can take places

-The protocol specifies that only one request is served by **afmpkg-installer**.
+The protocol specifies that only one request is served by **afmpkg-installerd**.
 So the client connects, put an order, wait the answer and disconnect.

 So the connection can be summarized by the below synopsis: